-To plan, sponsor, and present the VLA PAF conference, increasing opportunities for in-service training and staff development for library professional associates and for fostering communication among library employees throughout Virginia.
+To plan, sponsor, and present biennially the VLA PAF Conference, increasing opportunities for in-service training and staff development for library professional associates and for fostering communication among library employees throughout Virginia.

-To plan, sponsor, and present semi-annual one-day Regional Workshops in each region across Virginia.
+To plan, sponsor, and present biennially one-day Regional Workshops in each of the regions across Virginia.

 To award professional associate scholarship(s) annually, as deemed appropriate.